top of page

 • "Grocery Store Syndrome" (difficulty with visually and sensorially complex environments)

-• Unspecified Visual Disturbances (this unique to the individual, but is often seen with the eyes closed at night or at the point of exhaustion.
+• Unspecified Visual Disturbances (unique to the individual and often seen with the eyes closed at night or at points of exhaustion.
 This can appear as lines, colors, stars, fireworks, et cetera)

 • Slurred speech, especially when exhausted